codingandcommunity/booster-read-projects-function/README.md

 ## Getting Started

+1. Ensure the most recent LTS version of NodeJS is installed
 1. `git clone` Clone this repository
 1. Open a terminal in the project directory
 1. `yarn install` to install dependencies